human-interpretable-ai/human-interpretable-ai.github.io/_pages/call.md

 ## Submission Guidelines

-Authors are invited to submit short papers, limited to <b>six pages excluding references and an optional appendix</b>.
+Authors are invited to submit short papers, limited to <b>six pages</b> excluding references and an optional appendix.
 Submissions include <b>new research papers</b> presenting novel findings and/or theoretical analyses, as well as
 <b>position papers</b> aimed at starting an active discussion on topics related
 to HI-AI.
 We also welcome summaries of <b>already published papers</b> from